Assertion in Selenium WebDriver using TestNg

 Hard Assertion can be of following types:-

-This is just opposite to the assertEquals.
+This is just the opposite of assertEquals.
 The assertion passes with no exception whenever the expected and actual values are not same.
 But, if the actual and expected values are same then assert fails with an exception and the test is marked as failed.

 Assert.assertNotEquals(actual, expected, message);